vasarhelyi/ratognize/README.md

 # ratognize

-`ratognize` is an OpenCV-based video-processing tool for colored blob tracking, optimized for simple and fast execution on large scale footages with many individual blobs to track.
+`ratognize` is a command line video-processing tool for colored blob tracking, optimized for simple and fast execution on large scale video footage with many individual blobs to track. `ratognize` is based on OpenCV.

 ## History